coreyryanhanson/ComfyQR-scanning-nodes/README.md

   * `Https` - Adds "https://" before the text.
   * `None` - Uses only the contents of the `text` box.
 * `text` - The text from the QR code before any AI processing.
 This (combined with `protocol`) will be compared against the `extracted_text`.
+* `passthrough` - If set to `False` pipelines will be interrupted when a QR fails the readability and match tests.
+When set to `True`, it will be bypassed.

 #### Outputs